camunda-consulting/camunda-7-code-examples/snippets/split-items-via-or-gateway/README.md

 - Gather all new approved items / credits / ... right before the OR-Gateway and send a token to the handling task containing these items
 - Check if there are undecided items / credits / ... left to see if you have to loop
-- Write a [Local Variable](xxx) containing the list of items, the local variable will be different for every token you send out this path of the OR-Gateway
+- Write a "Local Variable" containing the list of items, the local variable will be different for every token you send out this path of the OR-Gateway

 So lets assume you approved exactly one item / credit / ... the situation will be like shown in the following image: